opengento/magento2-downgrade-ee-ce/README.md

 However the usage of this tool is advised.

 **NOTICE**
+- This tool has been test with a Magento Commerce 2.2.* version.
 - This tool has not been tested with a split database configuration.

 ## How to use